dpaceoffice/auto_attendance/README.md

 The email and password must be defined, and the driver must also be set to use the broswer installed on your system.

-This script has yet to go through rigourus testing so if any bugs may be encounted please report those.
+This script has yet to go through rigourus testing so if any bugs may be encounted please report those here.
+Discovered bugs will be corrected accordingly, so it may be in a person's interest to clone this repository to automatically have any adjustments.